 The application process has two steps.

-First, apply on line or mail an application to the Graduate School along with the required application fee.
+First, apply on line or (in exceptional cases) mail an application to the Graduate School along with the required application fee.
 Applicants who have not paid application fees will not be considered for admission in the Department of Biology.
-The Graduate School requires: Official transcripts for all undergraduate/graduate work, and GRE and TOEFL (international students) results.
+The Graduate School requires: official transcripts for all undergraduate/graduate work, GRE, and a language-proficiency test (international students).
 Address below:

 The UM Graduate School